hoangduytran/blender-manual/manual/render/cycles/render_settings/sampling.rst

    Denoising for the *Rendered* mode in the 3D Viewport can be enabled or disabled for with the checkbox.

    :Automatic:
-      Uses the faster available denoiser for 3D Viewport rendering (*OptiX* if available, otherwise *OpenImageDenoise*).
+      Uses GPU accelerated denoising if supported, for best performance.
+      Prefers OpenImageDenoise over OptiX.

    :OpenImageDenoise:
-      Uses an artificial intelligence algorithm to remove noise from renders.
-      It is using the `Open Image Denoise <https://www.openimagedenoise.org/>`__ library by Intel.
+      Uses Intel's `Open Image Denoise <https://www.openimagedenoise.org/>`__,
+      an AI denoiser.
+Typically provides the highest quality.
+Supports GPU acceleration on modern GPUs.

    :OptiX:
-      Uses an artificial intelligence algorithm to remove noise from renders.
-      It is using the :ref:`render-cycles-gpu-optix` acceleration engine and therefore has the same GPU requirements as rendering with Optix.
+      Uses NVIDIA's OptiX AI denoiser.
+It has the same GPU requirements as rendering with OptiX, which includes a wider range of devices than OpenImageDenoise.

 .. _bpy.types.CyclesRenderSettings.preview_denoising_start_sample: